aschwertner/Unconstrained_Nonlinear_Optimization/README.md

 ## How to use

 To use any of the methods, just compile their respective code and call the desired function, informing all the necessary parameters.
-If you have any questions, type ```?"Function_name"´´´ after compiling the code.
+If you have any questions, type *?'Function_name'* after compiling the code.

 ## References